Azure-Samples/azure-sdk-for-java-storage-blob-upload-download/README.md

 * **[azure-sdk-for-java-storage-blob-upload-download-v12][azure-sdk-blob-v12-folder]** - references [Storage Blob SDK v12.0.0][SDK-v12]
 ### Prerequisites

-If you don't have an Azure subscription, create a [free account][free account] before you begin.
+If you don't have an Azure subscription, create a [free account] before you begin.

 ### Create a Storage Account using the Azure portal

 Step 1 : Create a new general-purpose storage account to use for this tutorial.

-*  Go to the [Azure Portal][Azure Portal] and log in using your Azure account.
+*  Go to the [Azure Portal] and log in using your Azure account.
 *  Select **New** > **Storage** > **Storage account**.
 *  Select your Subscription.
 *  For `Resource group`, create a new one and give it a unique name.